 So if you'd like to bring your pet into your rental property and it is legally possible, speaking with your landlord or letting agent and explaining how you're a responsible pet owner could go a long way.

 Top tips for finding a rental home for you and your pet

 1. Start planning early

-So, it makes sense to crack on with your property search with a good eight weeks before you need to move out of your current home.
+Crack on with your property search a good 8 weeks before you need to move out of your current home.

-Try to be flexible in your search too.
-If you’re willing to expand your search area or the type of property you want to live in, you should increase your chances of finding a new place for you and your pet to call home.
+Consider expanding your search area or being flexible with the type of property you want to live in.
+This can increase your chances of finding a new place for you and your pet to call home.

-If you’ve found a landlord that is open to pets but needs a bit of persuading, there are things you can do to put them at ease.
+If you’ve found a landlord that needs a bit of persuading about your pet, there are things you can do to put them at ease.

 For example, provide them with your pet’s medical details, such as last vaccinations, flea and worming treatments and microchipping and neutering confirmation.